shramee/gulp-sass-babel/README.md

     gulp

-This will process any Sass (SCSS) files and launch a web browser showing the current files.
+This will process any Sass (SCSS) files, translate ES6 to ES5 and launch a web browser showing the current files.
 Making changes to the files should result in the page updating automatically.

 ## Questions

-Drop me a line at [hello@cssanimation.rocks](hello@cssanimation.rocks) with any questions or thoughts.
+Drop me a line at [shramee.srivastav@gmail.com](shramee.srivastav@gmail.com) with any questions or thoughts.
 Pull requests welcomed!

 ### License